Long Term Disability Insurance Denials

 Just like with your physician, the insurance company is not required to follow your company's recommendation.
 Instead, they will ignore or minimize evidence from co-workers, bosses, and people who are in the best position to observe your limitations, and especially the before and after picture.

 What Can I Do To Combat The Disability Insurance Company?

 Get prepared and organized.
 If you have a condition that is getting worse, get everything in order before you can't work and before you submit a claim.

 Do not tell a lie in any part of the claims process.
 But with any forms you complete, send in all of your supporting documents as well - the forms themselves just aren't enough.

 Get an independent lawyer to help with social security when you file for social security disability - the disability insurance company may offer a big national firm to do this for you - but whose interests do you think that firm and lawyer have at heart?

 They don't teach ERISA disability claims in medical school.
-Your doctor may be an awesome physician but doesn't know what will help or hurt your specific disability benefit claim - above all, make sure he or she (or any physician you see) uses the definition of disability contained in the insurance policy.
+Your doctor may be an awesome physician but doesn't know what will help or hurt your specific disability benefits claim - above all, make sure he or she (or any physician you see) uses the definition of disability contained in the insurance policy.
 Sometimes the doctor may have a definition of disability in his or her own mind or practice that is different.

-Get letters from bosses, co-workers, friends and families who can accurately describe your condition and how it prevents you from working (especially the before and after picture) and include them in your appeal, even though the insurance company may ignore or discount these.
+Get letters from bosses, co-workers, friends, and families who can accurately describe your condition and how it prevents you from working (especially the before and after picture) and include them in your appeal, even though the insurance company may ignore or discount these.
 If nothing else, if you're appeal is denied and you have to file a lawsuit in federal court, you can argue their denial was unreasonable because they didn't consider this evidence.

-And if your long term disability claim was denied, call us at (202) 393 - 3320 for help.
+And if your long-term disability claim was denied, call us at (202) 393 - 3320 for help.
 We'll review the denial letter for free and tell you what we think.
 Just remember, under ERISA, you only have 180 days to file your appeal, so don't wait!